netenglabs/suzieq/docs/2020-roadmap.md

 in other places and we don't have asserts tuned towards other use cases.

 First release (0.1), was focused on good fundamentals and a good representation of what Suzieq can be used for.
-We know we need to have more NOSes are necessary.

-(We should scope this either by effort or expected date)
+Second release (0.2) was focused on NXOS and Junos support.

 ## End of year problems solved
 Overall, where we want to be by the end of the year